GovernorUnfortunable/cortext-pytheas-tweets/readme.md

 ## based on :
 - twitterscrap
 - flask
+- request
+- bs4

 ## next to do :
 * processing db
-* enhance method from docker
+* documentation
 * parse more filters

 ## how to use ?